 ask yourself this question:

-If you didn’t already know that this person was a transsexual, would
+If you didn’t already know that this person was a trans, would

 you still have suspected that she was not a natural-born woman?